Ambro17/slackify/README.md

 `Slackify` is a light framework designed to accelerate your development of slack apps by letting you focus on **what you want** instead of fighting with *how to do it*

-To do so, it stands on the shoulders of `Flask` and `slackclient` (_The official python slack client_) and offers a more declarative API over slack commands, events, shortcuts, actions and modals.

 ## Installation
 `python3 -m pip install slackify`